 2013: Foster Farms chicken

-California chicken producer Foster Farms was suspected of infecting a total of 634 persons with Salmonella.
+California chicken producer Foster Farms was suspected of infecting a total of with Salmonella.
 Incidents spread across 29 states and Puerto Rico, but no deaths were reported.
 The company issued a voluntary recall on all Foster Farms brand chicken products.

 2015: Mexican cucumbers